Asthma

 • You don't get symptoms during the day.

-• You don't suffer with any asthma attacks.
+• You don't suffer from any asthma attacks.

 • You don't require an inhaler.